Skip to main content

 For many websites this is hard to hit, and it's not necessary to get a score that high.
 Focus on real user Core Web Vitals instead.

-However, even if you pass the Core Web Vitals assessment, some of your visitors might still have poor experience.
+However, even if you pass the Core Web Vitals assessment, some of your visitors might still have a poor experience.
 Continuing to optimize your performance can help fix issues for those visitors.

 How to check PageSpeed Insights test settings